Wednesday, September 18, 2013

 Monika: Have you ever been married?
 Could you share your thoughts on the importance of love in your life?

-Lisa: I have never been married but I have had a few more serious girlfriends.
-At the moment love is not a priority, but I would not say no if love found me.
+Lisa: I have never been married, but I’ve had a few serious relationships.
+Right now, love isn’t a priority, but if it finds me, I certainly wouldn’t say no.

 Monika: Are you a fan of fashion?
 What types of outfits do you typically wear, and do you have any favorite styles, colors, or trends?